 How to Deflect Extreme Heat with a Tensile Membrane Structure

-9 Mins Reading
+6 Mins Reading

 Tensile canopies are not always the right choice for shade — but when they are, they outperform shade sails on span, UV protection, and long-term durability.
-This guide explains when tensile makes sense for playground applications.
+This guide explains when tensile makes sense for applications.

 When Tensile Canopies Outperform Shade Sails for Playground Shade